davidbowland/dbowland-ui/README.md

 This project automatically deploys to production when a merge to `master` is made via a pull request.

-## Deploy Script

-See `deploy` directory for the script that copies the local folder `public` to a remote version folder, then updates the `.htaccess` file to deploy the new version.
-Testing this script requires the `DBOWLAND_SSH_USER` and `DBOWLAND_SSH_PASS` environment variables.

 ## Workflow

-In order to execute or test the workflow locally, the `DBOWLAND_SSH_USER`, `DBOWLAND_SSH_PASS`, and `GITHUB_TOKEN` environment variables must be defined.
+In order to execute or test the workflow locally, the `GITHUB_TOKEN` environment variables must be defined.
 Use the [GitHub token page](https://github.com/settings/tokens) to generate a new token, if necessary.

-This project uses [sftp](https://github.com/mscdex/ssh2-streams/blob/master/SFTPStream.md) to effect the deploy.

 ### Manually Deploying